 Sustainable Research Pathways (SRP) Program

-During its first two years, the SRP Program fostered more than 20 research connections between Berkeley scientists and faculty members from 19 institutions, including a number of HBCUs like Tuskegee University, Fort Valley State University, and the University of Kentucky, among others.
+During its first three years, the SRP Program fostered more nearly 100 connections between Berkeley Lab scientists and faculty members from a variety of colleges and universities, including a number of

 The SRP Program consists of two major parts: a fast paced one-day matching workshop, and a two-month summer research experience.
-The matching workshop is held at Berkeley Lab to provide faculty and staff the opportunity to learn about each other’s research interests and identify collaboration possibilities.
+The matching workshop is held at Berkeley Lab to provide faculty and staff the opportunity to learn about each other’s research interests and identify possibilities for collaborative work.
 This process is facilitated through research presentations and a “speed matching” activity.
-Once matches are identified, the teams are shepherded through the process for a summer research experience for the faculty and/or their students with staff at the laboratory.
+Once faculty-staff matches are identified, the teams the teams submit proposals for summer research experiences at the laboratory The summer research experience is designed to immerse faculty and/or their students in a rigorous program lead by staff at Berkeley Lab.
 Check below for more information on the previous SRP Programs.